 U.S. Ski Team racer Alice McKennis: Unbroken and undeterred

-EagleVail ski racer broke through at the Olympics — then she broke her leg, and it wouldn't heal
+Minturn ski racer broke through at the Olympics — then she broke her leg, and it wouldn't heal

-EAGLEVAIL — Alice McKennis could feel her leg twisting, twisting, twisting as she fell toward the snow.
+Alice McKennis could feel her leg twisting, twisting, twisting as she fell toward the snow.

 “Oh man, I’m going to blow my knee out right now,” she thought to herself.
 “Because I could feel the torque coming through my leg.”